Sima Yi's Liaodong campaign: Prelude

-Having heard of the new preparations made against him, Gongsun Yuan desperately dispatched an envoy to the Wu court to apologise for his betrayal in 233 and begged for help from Sun Quan.
-At first, Sun Quan was ready to kill the messenger, but he was persuaded by Yang Dao (羊衜) to make a display of force and possibly gain advantages if Sima Yi and Gongsun Yuan became deadlocked in war.
+Having heard of the new preparations made against him, Gongsun Yuan dispatched an envoy to the Wu court to apologise for his betrayal in 233 and begged for help from Sun Quan.
+At first, Sun Quan was ready to kill the messenger, but was persuaded by Yang Dao (羊衜) to make a display of force and possibly gain an advantage if Sima Yi and Gongsun Yuan became deadlocked in war.
 Cao Rui became concerned about the Wu reinforcements, but the adviser Jiang Ji read through Sun Quan's intentions and cautioned Cao Rui that while Sun Quan would not risk a deep invasion, the Wu fleet would make a shallow incursion into Liaodong if Sima Yi did not defeat Gongsun Yuan quickly enough.

 The campaign

 The Wei army led by Sima Yi reached the banks of the Liao River by June 238.
 Gongsun Yuan responded by sending Bei Yan (卑衍) and Yang Zuo (楊祚) with the main Liaodong force to set camp at Liaosui, the site of Guanqiu Jian's defeat.
 There, the Liaodong encampment stretched some 20 li walled from north to south.
 The Wei generals wanted to attack Liaosui, but Sima Yi reasoned that attacking the encampment would only wear out the troops; on the other hand, since the bulk of the Liaodong army was at Liaosui, Gongsun Yuan's headquarters at Xiangping would be comparatively empty and the Wei armies could take it with ease.
 Thus Sima Yi sent Hu Zun to make a sortie to the southeast, planting flags and banners as if the main thrust of the Wei army was in that direction.
 Bei Yan and his men hastened to the south, where Hu Zun, having lured his enemy out, crossed the river and broke through Bei Yan's line.
 Meanwhile, Sima Yi secretly led the main Wei army across the Liao River to the north.
 After he made the crossing, he burned the bridges and boats, made a long barricade along the river, then headed toward Xiangping.
 Realising the feint, Bei Yan and his men hastily withdrew their troops during the night and headed north to intercept Sima Yi's army.
-Bei Yan caught up with Sima Yi in Mount Shou (首山), a mountain west of Xiangping, where he was ordered to fight to the death by Gongsun Yuan.
+Bei Yan caught up with Sima Yi at Mount Shou (首山), a mountain west of Xiangping, where he was ordered to fight to the death by Gongsun Yuan.
 Sima Yi achieved a great victory there, and proceeded to lay siege to Xiangping.